-The Roth Center for Sustainable Agriculture serves as the living laboratory space for Delaware Valley College’s new major in Sustainable Agriculture.
+The Roth Center for Sustainable Agriculture serves as the living laboratory space for Delaware Valley University’s new major in sustainable agriculture.
 As such, it will demonstrate a production system built on three principles:

 - Long-term profitability

 - Good stewardship of environmental resources

 - High quality of life for the farmer and community.